You are currently viewing KRA Citizen’s Service Delivery Charter

 • Post category:Blog on Tax

-Many other persons also received the Charter.
-However, some Citizens may not have received this Charter – they may not be taxpayers.
-It is noticeable that this Service Charter was released after our earlier article in November 2018 in this Website on Customer Care for Taxpayers.
+Many other taxpayers also received the Charter.
+However, some citizens may not have received this Charter—they may not be taxpayers.
+It is noticeable that this Service Charter was released after our earlier article on Customer Care for Taxpayers in November 2018 on this website.

 Taxpayers remit taxes to the government while the government receives the taxes.

-To successfully fulfil its mandate, KRA offers various services to the taxpayers.
-In receiving the services, the taxpayers have rights, privileges as well as obligations.
+To successfully fulfil its mandate, the tax commissioner offers various services to taxpayers.
+In receiving these services, taxpayers have rights, privileges, and obligations.

-However, the obligations are fulfilled by the taxpayers.
-This Service Charter is about the rights and privileges that should be enjoyed by the taxpayer but provided by KRA.
+However, the taxpayers fulfil the obligations.
+This Service Charter should be about the rights and privileges enjoyed by taxpayers and their obligations.

 Contents of the Service Charter

-1. The requirements to access the services – this is mainly documents.
+1. The requirements to access the services are mainly documents.

 2. The cost of the services.